grpc/proposal/A47-xds-federation.md

 `server_listener_resource_name_template` described in [gRFC A36][A36]:
-- If the template starts with `xdstp:`, it will be interpreted as a new-style name, in which case the authority of the URI will be used to select the relevant configuration in the "authorities" map.
+- If the template starts with `xdstp:`, it will be interpreted as a new-style name, in which case the authority of the URI will be used to select the relevant configuration in the `authorities` map.
 - When replacing the `%s` token, if the template starts with `xdstp:`, the replacement string will be %-encoded in the resulting resource name.